 - Add enough milk to have a consistency to dip/glaze cookie tops.

-- Dip tops of cookies in frosting and flip over to dry, (frosting on tops).
+- Dip tops of cookies in frosting and flip over to dry.

-- Shortly after dipping cookies, sprinkle with crushed peppermint candies/candy canes.
+- Quickly after dipping the cookies, sprinkle them with crushed peppermint candies/candy canes.

 Peppermint Cookies on a Cookie Tray?

 So this can be a problem.
 There are droves of peppermint Christmas cookies out there, but apparently, not everyone is a fan of mint.
 In fact, I stumbled across this cheeky piece written by someone who is fed up with peppermint invading all other goodies on a cookie platter.